etldrz/phage-aggregation/README.md

 - Nothing is done with swap counts, they just become attributes of the returned matrix
 - What to do when $\theta = 0$
 - Make sure that all matrices are encoded to txt the same way, for the purposes of preprocessed/rStar
+- Places where the switch from net fecundity to W_A/B could give me trouble: findLyseFitness, the return value of slopeEqual